FAIRplus/the-fair-cookbook/content/recipes/findability/wikiDataAccess.md

 ### Initial Restrictions
-After creating an account large scale edits are restricted until an account has been deemed a trusted account.
-Fifty edits are required for an account to be deemed trusted
+After creating an account, large-scale edits are restricted until an account has been deemed a trusted account.
+Fifty edits are required for an account to be considered to be trusted

 ## Conclusion
-In this recipe  we have gone over:
+In this recipe, we have gone over:
 1) How to create a WikiData account
-2) Regstrictions of editting
+2) Restrictions of editing

 ## Authors